• Skip to primary navigation

 Ed Eargle is a retired history teacher.
 He earned his Master Gardener certification in 2002 and is a fequent speaker at garden club meetings and other events on the topic of Square Foot Gardening.
 To learn more about Square Foot Gardening, visit Mel Bartholomew’s website.

-Filed Under: Uncategorized Tagged With: Compost, Vegetables
+Filed Under: Education Tagged With: Compost, Vegetables

 Master Gardener Online Earth-Kind Training